MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Group-Object.md

   Objects that don't have a specified property can't be grouped.
 Objects that aren't grouped appear in the final **GroupInfo** object output in a group named `AutomationNull.Value`.

-The output is sorted in ascending order by the group names.
+The output groups are presented in order the group were created.
 The items belonging to each group are not sorted.
 They are listed in the order in which they were received.

 ## RELATED LINKS